Herne Road Cemetery

 What exactly is an ‘Exclusive Right of Burial’?

 In order for an interment to take place (in any grave) an Exclusive Right of Burial has to be purchased.
-When you purchase an Exclusive Right of Burial you are being granted [by the Council] the right to inter whomever who wish in that grave space for the period during which you hold the deed.
+When you purchase an Exclusive Right of Burial you are being granted [by the Council] the right to inter whomever you wish in that grave space for the period during which you hold the deed.
 You DO NOT own the land in any way.

 Then there is a time limit to my deed?